 This asian inspired cabbage salad is full of fresh crunch from the red cabbage, it is so bright and beautiful and it will impress whoever you make it for.
 It impressed me when I made it for lunch!
-The almonds add a great crunch and flavor and let’s talk about the dressing.
+The almonds add a great texture and flavor.
 The dressing is the key to this recipe because it ties everything together with a sweet/tangy peanut flavor.

 This asian cabbage salad is very easy to make, it takes about 10 minutes and there is not cooking necessary unless you want to make the optional pan fried wonton strips.

 This salad is perfect for meal prepping because the hearty cabbage and kale stays crunchy for days. it can hold up well if you have dressed leftovers.
 Serve it with protein like my Sweet Chili Shrimp.

 - Red Cabbage.
 This nutrient dense cruciferous veggie is the perfect color and texture for this recipe.
 I prefer to buy it as a head, the color is much more exciting when you freshly cup it vs pre cut packaged cabbage.

 - Kale.
 I love this green with the cabbage.
 It holds up nicely and adds a pop of green.

 - Carrots.
 These add color, they add more texture and crunch and they pair great with the peanut ginger sauce.

 - Edamame.
 My favorite add in to this salad!
 I buy them shelled.
 They give a little more protein to this salad.